madeye-matt/outlook-notify-my-android/README.md

 This repository contains some very basic VBA (the first I've written in probably 15 years :P) to forward notifications from Outlook to Notify My Android for those who don't want to sign up to the potentially onerous permissions of the official Outlook client for Android.

+Please note: this will only work while Outlook is running - if you need 24x7 notifications you will need to do something similar server side.

 ## Code

 ### Module1